The 4 Questions All Interviewers Want Answered by Job Candidates

 Westend61/Getty Images

 The interviewing process, from the initial screening to the final interview, may last several weeks, even months.
-Of the many questions you’ll be asked during this time, there are four very important ones the employer may never actually say aloud, but they are always taking into consideration.
+Of the many questions you’ll be asked during this time, there are four very important ones the employer may never actually say out loud, but they are always taking into consideration.

 1. Can you do the job?
 Most questions asked during the interview are structured to answer this.
 Based upon your research, you provided a targeted résumé that indicates you can.
 That’s why you are there.
 The task at hand is to be equally convincing in person.
 Construct your answers with specific achievements and accomplishments to demonstrate how you can directly support the employer’s needs.